biscaboy/cloudstorage/README.md

 Special thanks to [Peter Zastoupil](https://github.com/resisttheurge) for developing the course.

-## CI/CD
+## Deployment
-This project pushes commits to a Jenkins installation in the AWS Cloud deploys the application.
+This project pushes commits to a Jenkins installation in the AWS Cloud which deploys the [application to a Docker container](https://cloudstorage.davidjdickinson.com).